kaushalmajeti/smart-ride-advisory-system/README.md

 # Smart Ride

 Smart Ride is an AI-powered ride comparison and recommendation web app.
-It compares ride prices, predicts surge, profiles customers, and recommends the best Ola/Uber ride for each user.
+It compares ride prices, predicts surge, profiles customers, and recommends the best Ola/Uber ride for each user

 ## Features